HelmyBlub/chatSim/tasks.md

 Tasks done today:
+- mushrooms grow randomly
+- characters have hunger stat
+    - when hungry search for food
+    - can starve to death
 - when someone writes a chat message, a character with his name joins the world
 - have a "world map", finite size
 - separater from overlay app